Christian cross appears bright in the sky background

 Holiness in Christianity

-In Christian doctrine, all sin is a serious offense against a holy God and is punishable by eternal separation from Him, which is hell.
-However, through faith in Jesus Christ and sincere repentance, Christians believe they can receive forgiveness and eternal life with God.
+In Christian doctrine, all sin is a serious offense against a holy God and deserves eternal separation from Him – what Christians call hell.
+But through faith in Jesus Christ and genuine repentance, Christians believe they can receive forgiveness and eternal life with God.
 1 John 1:9 says: “If we confess our sins, He is faithful and just to forgive us our sins and to cleanse us from all unrighteousness.”

 The Concept of Holiness in Islam

-Sin in Islam (Arabic: “dhambi” or “ithm”) refers to any action that goes against the will and commands of Allah.
-Sins are classified into major (kabira) and minor (saghira) categories.
-Major sins include acts like idolatry (shirk), murder, theft, and adultery.
-The Islamic perspective on what constitutes sin can differ significantly from Christianity’s, with some actions deemed sinful in Christianity not being considered so in Islam, and vice versa.
+In Islam, sin (Arabic: “dhambi” or “ithm”) means any action that goes against Allah’s will and commands.
+Sins fall into two categories: major (kabira) and minor (saghira).
+Major sins include things like idolatry (shirk), murder, theft, and adultery.
+What counts as sin in Islam can differ quite a bit from Christianity – some things considered sinful in one religion aren’t in the other, and vice versa.

-While the Quran emphasizes Allah’s mercy and willingness to forgive those who sincerely repent, it also maintains that Allah is just and will punish those who persist in wrongdoing without seeking forgiveness.
-The most severe sin in Islam is “shirk” (associating partners with Allah), which is considered unforgivable if one dies without repenting.
+The Quran emphasizes that Allah is merciful and willing to forgive those who sincerely repent, but it also makes clear that Allah is just and will punish those who keep doing wrong without seeking forgiveness.
+The worst sin in Islam is “shirk” (associating partners with Allah), which can’t be forgiven if someone dies without repenting.
 Surah An-Nisa (4:48) states: “Indeed, Allah does not forgive association with Him, but He forgives what is less than that for whom He wills.
 And he who associates others with Allah has certainly fabricated a tremendous sin.”

 Key Differences in the Understanding of Holiness and Sin